Child poverty in New Zealand: Health

-The OCC advocated for a universal health assessment and implementation plan for children 0-5.
-The goal of this was to increase co-coordination between professionals, and ensure that a child would get the needed level at care no matter what professional they were seen by.
+The OCC advocated for a universal health assessment and implementation plan for children 0–5.
+The goal of this was to increase co-ordination between professionals, and ensure that a child would get the needed level at care no matter what professional they were seen by.
 It was suggested that there was a need for services to be provided on an as-need basis.
 Initially all children would receive the basic care that all children require, and if it was determined that if any extra care was required during childhood that it would be provided.
 It is also stated that there was a need to develop a national nutrition strategy as poor nutrition has historically been an issue within New Zealand.
 In hopes, these improvements in healthcare would eventually lead to free primary care for all children aged 0–17.

 Education

-It was highly encouraged that a food-in-school program be implemented.
+It was highly encouraged that a food-in-school programme be implemented.
 A survey conducted in 2010 had found that over 20 percent of children did not have enough food for healthy active living.
-There was also a call for state funded health services within all secondary schools in order to alleviate some issues commonly seen with young people living in poverty including mental health issues, teen pregnancies, and drug and alcohol abuse.
+There was also a call for state funded health services within all secondary schools to alleviate some issues commonly seen with young people living in poverty including mental health issues, teen pregnancies, and drug and alcohol abuse.
 The OCC also recommended the government to expand before-school, after-school, and holiday programs for children living in poverty.
-This initiative would allow children to attain a proper education, while allow parents to competitively be involved in the labor market.
+This initiative would allow children to attain a proper education, while allow parents to competitively be involved in the labour market.